jtremback/universal-state-channels/readme.md

 This `FollowOnTx` only needs to be signed by one of the channel participants, so Bob can submit it without Alice's help.

+## Architecture

+There are two main codebases, `Peer` and `Judge`. `Peer` is run by Alice and Bob, and handles the creation, signing, and exchange of `OpeningTx`s and `UpdateTx`s, etc. `Judge` is run by Acme Shed Painting and checks the validity of `OpeningTx`s and `UpdateTx`s and closes the channel after doing the hold period etc. Both of these codebases interact with other applications on the computer over an HTTP API.
+This way, USC can be used to create a variety of different channels, from a shed painting channel to a payment channel.

+## Blockchain adapter

+With a blockchain adapter, and a judge contract, USC can be made to work on a programmable blockchain like Ethereum.

+The blockchain adapter is a piece of software that lives on the channel participant's computers.
+It speaks to the `Peer` using the same protocol that a third party `Judge` would, but it relays the transactions onto a blockchain so that the judge contract can act on them.

+Alice creates an `OpeningTx`, and sends it to Bob.
+This step is exactly the same as it is with a centralized judge.
+Bob gets the `OpeningTx`, checks that he is happy with the state, and signs it as well.
+Bob then sends the `OpeningTx` to his blockchain adapter, as if it was a third party judge.
+Bob's blockchain adapter packages the `OpeningTx` into a transaction for the blockchain in question.
+This transaction is addressed to the on-blockchain judge contract.
+When the judge contract receives the `OpeningTx`, it checks that the transaction and its signatures are valid, and then calls an executive contract with the state.
+The executive contract is not part of USC, it evaluates the state and takes some action upon it.
+For example, a contract that holds some currency in escrow to create a payment channel.
+If the executive contract finds that the state is valid, it performs whatever actions it is supposed to, and calls back to the judge contract to open the channel.

+Once the channel is open, the judge contract accepts `UpdateTx`s from either Alice or Bob.
+It's important to note that while the judge contract will accept and store an `UpdateTx`s, it does not close the channel when receiving one.
+The vast majority of `UpdateTx`s are exchanged only between Alice and Bob.
+When the judge contract gets an `UpdateTx`, it checks the signatures and the sequence number and saves the `UpdateTx`.
+Only `UpdateTx`s with a sequence number higher than the last are accepted.

+`FollowOnTx`s are also accepted. `FollowOnTx`s contain some state and only need to have a valid signature from either Alice or Bob.

+At some point, Alice or Bob submits their last `UpdateTx` and a `ClosingTx`.
+The `ClosingTx` contains no information, but serves to identify the time of closing.
+The judge contract contiues to accept and store valid `UpdateTx`s.
+At some point in the future, Alice or Bob send a `FinalizeTx`.
+When the judge contract receives the `FinalizeTx`, it checks that either the hold period has elapsed, or `final` is `true`, and calls the executive contract.
+The executive contract evaluates both the state of the `UpdateTx` with the highest sequence number, and any `FollowOnTx`s.
+The executive contract may take some action on it (i.e. moving tokens for a payment channel).
+If the executive contract finds that the state is not valid, it attempts to validate the `UpdateTx` state with the second highest sequence number, and so on.
+If the are no valid `UpdateTx`s, the channel is considered to be cancelled, and the executive contract may take some action to reverse the actions it performed when opening the channel.
+The judge contract also signs and stores the `UpdateTx`.
+This allows the blockchain adapter to easily tell the USC `Peer` and its client software that the channel is closed.

 ## HTTP Peer API

 ### Accounts